ga4gh-beacon/ga4gh-beacon-legacy-website/docs/index.md

 * **Annotations** about the variants found, among which the expert/clinician conclusion about the pathogenicity of a given mutation in a given individual or its role in producing a given phenotype.
 * Information about **cohorts**.

 ![Beacon v2 Network Specification](/img/Beacon-graphics-v2-network-960x540.png)
 ###### Schematic example of a Beacon query

-## Beacon v2 scope
+## Beacon v2 technology

-The Beacon v2 is based on a two-part concept, with the [following documents](http://docs.genomebeacons.org/framework/) covering essential aspects of the specification:
+The Beacon v2 is based on a two-part concept:

 * The Beacon [Framework](http://docs.genomebeacons.org/framework/).
 * The Beacon [Model](http://docs.genomebeacons.org/models/).